bookmark_borderThinking Basketball

 Thinking Basketball by Ben Taylor

-Examples of narratives that Taylor questions include:
+Examples of narratives that Taylor questions in Thinking Basketball include:

 • If a player takes a lot of shots and makes them efficiently, he should shoot even more often